msgtobala/My-Books/React/React.md

   // Won't work. this.state.clickEvent will only contain null values. this.setState({clickEvent: event});

-  // You can still export event properties. this.setState({eventType: event.type});
+  // You can still use event properties. this.setState({eventType: event.type});
 }
 ```